robstave/angular2-training/session-one/page1.md

 Node includes [NPM](https://docs.npmjs.com/cli/) (NodeJS package manager).
 This is used to manage the various pieces of code needed to put together angular 2 projects.
 These are called packages, and there are a lot of javascript packages out there.
 Some are very simple, many are on Github, and all written by random folks.
-Even a small project can end up with megabytes of script in its repository with dependencies upon dependancies.
+Even a small project can end up with megabytes of script in its repository with dependencies upon dependencies.
 Don't worry about it much for now...but be aware that its there.

 Think of npm as Maven for Javascript.